simmsbra/quickcell/README.md

 ## Running
 - Linux
-  1. Install python3, which comes with curses, through your package manager.
+  1. Install python3, which comes with the curses library.
-  2. Download this QuickCell repository.
+  2. Download or clone this repository.
-  3. Move to the src directory.
+  3. Move to the src/ directory.
   4. Run the program.
      - `python3 quickcell.py` to play a random deal
      - `python3 quickcell.py 399677` to play, for example, game 399677 (this can be used to replay deals)